HeyPuter/puter/doc/contributors/comment_prefixes.md

 - `wet:` is usesd to track anything that doesn't adhere to the DRY principle; the following message should describe where similar code is
+- `compare(<identifier>):` is used to note differences between other implementations of a similar idea
+- `name:` pedantic commentary on the name of something